 If you are reliant on your physical ability to work to earn the money that you depend on, consider sickness insurance such as income protection or critical illness insurance.
 These can provide you with a financial buffer while you recover in the form of an income or a tax-free cash lump sum if you become incapacitated through sickness or an accident.
 You can read more about income protection insurance and critical illness insurance in the following articles.

 - Income Protection - do you really need it?

 - Critical Illness Insurance - what is it and is it worth having?

 It is common for people to stop needing life insurance once they retire.
-For this reason, the most popular type of life insurance is a level term assurance policy.
-This is a policy that covers you for a set number of years and pays out a tax-free lump sum of money if you die before the policy finishes.
+For this reason, the most popular type of life insurance is a level term insurance policy.
+This is a policy that covers you for a set period of time and pays out a tax-free lump sum of money if you die before the policy finishes.
 Buying a policy like this and keeping it until retirement may be all you need.

 Often people mistakenly put off buying life insurance in the hope that it will save them money in the long run, but in the tables below we have demonstrated that this isn't the case.

 Crucially, a 30-year-old is less likely to have health conditions such as high blood pressure, diabetes or other illnesses than a 60-year-old.
-These types of medical conditions could make the insurance even more expensive and could result in your application being declined.
-It's a fact that the likelihood of developing certain health conditions is increased with age.
+These types of medical conditions could make the insurance even more expensive and some health conditions could even result in your application being declined.
+It's a fact that the likelihood of developing certain health conditions increases with age.

 Reasons for buying life insurance when you are young and healthy